codex-team/hawk/README.md

 ### <a name="add-server-handler"></a>Add the Server Handler

-Currently, we provide Catchers for the next languages:
+Currently, we provide Catchers for the next technologies:

 *   [PHP](https://github.com/codex-team/hawk.php)
 *   [Python](https://github.com/codex-team/hawk.python)